 There is no shortage of party activity located along this several-mile stretch of beach.
 There are a wide variety of bars and restaurants that offer well-priced buckets of beer, delicious margaritas, and fresh seafood.
 Mango Deck, known for its Spring Break extravaganzas, is the most famous and well-known among these establishments.
 Medano Beach also has the largest selection of vendors among any beach in the area, allowing you to get hats, T-shirts, jewelry, snow cones, fresh fruit, and much more.
 Just a heads up, the vendors here are the most persistent in Cabo and will not hesitate to ask you time and time again if you would like to buy their merchandise.
 Some of our guests say they love this feature as they can lay in one place while the shopping comes to them.

 There are several different points of access to Medano Beach.
 For optimum access, many people park at the downtown Puerto Paraiso mall and walk along Cachet Beach Club (there is a fee for the parking garage so bring pesos).
 Since it is located near the marina and downtown.
 Most people/vendors will speak good English so we recommend asking someone the quickest way to get there.
 Maybe even use this opportunity to test out some of your Spanish!

 Our Concierge always recommends SUR Beach Club as a great beach spot.
 They offer valet service, great food/drinks, good music, comfortable seating and great service.
-If you’d prefer to stay on this beach and forego the parking and driving, best rental option is Hacienda Beach Club, Villa Suenos: [insert villa suenos link].
+If you’d prefer to stay on this beach and forego the parking and driving, our favorite rental option is Hacienda Beach Club, Villa Suenos.

 Lovers & Divorce Beach (Playa del Amor)